 This bill amends the California Consumer Privacy Act of 2018 (CCPA) to enhance consumer privacy protections.
 Specifically, it requires businesses to develop and maintain browsers and mobile operating systems that include a setting enabling consumers to send an opt-out preference signal.
 This signal communicates the consumer's choice to opt out of the sale and sharing of their personal information to businesses they interact with online.
 This bill mandates that this setting be easy for consumers to locate and configure.
-Additionally, this bill authorizes the California Privacy Protection Agency to adopt regulations necessary to implement and administer these provisions, including updating definitions and addressing technological changes.
+Additionally, this bill authorizes the California Privacy Protection Agency to adopt regulations necessary to implement and administer these provisions.
 This requirement will become operative 6 months after the adoption of relevant regulations by the California Privacy Protection Agency.

-Status: Pending in the Senate Privacy and Consumer Protections Committee.
+Status: Passed the Assembly Privacy and Consumer Protections Committee and pending in the Assembly Appropriations Committee.